Bernie Sanders Returned $470 Check Back To Wife Of The Only Billionaire Who Donated To His Campaign

 But it didn’t stay in the Sanders campaign coffers for very long.

 As Forbes reported, the campaign returned the check to Marta Thoma Hall, who sent the check for $470 after Sanders called Donald Trump a liar over the summer.
-Hall said she appreciated the bluntness from Sanders and wanted to support his campaign, but apparently didn’t know that the Vermont Senator had pledged not to accept any support from Super PACs or take campaign contributions from billionaires.
+Hall said she appreciated the bluntness from Sanders and wanted to support his campaign but apparently didn’t know that the Vermont Senator had pledged not to accept any support from Super PACs or take campaign contributions from billionaires.

 Forbes may have actually played a role in the returned check.
 The business news outlet found out that Hall had donated and asked for a comment from the Sanders campaign, which was apparently unaware that she was married to the man who has pioneered technology for self-driving cars.
 David Hall just barely made the billionaire cutoff, with Forbes estimating his net worth at exactly $1 billion.